pulsejet/memories/docs/troubleshooting.md

 ## Issues with Docker

-Note: Using the community Nextcloud Docker image is the recommended way of running Memories.
+Note: Using the community [Nextcloud Docker](https://hub.docker.com/_/nextcloud/) image or [AIO](https://github.com/nextcloud/all-in-one) are the recommended ways of running Memories.
 If you are using a different image, you may run into issues.
-Nextcloud AIO is a good options as well.
+Please file any bugs you find on GitHub.

 ### OCC commands fail